 Unfortunately, for all Sonic Team got right in terms of the open world formula, there's one pretty big issue: What do you even do in these open worlds?
 Well, in Sonic Frontiers, you have to aimlessly roam around collecting memories and maybe a few gears from the Cyberspace levels to keep progressing the story until you reach a boss.
 Every once in a while, you might get a brisk minigame or setpiece that you also have to do (many of which by the way are straight-up unfun like the pinball game), but most of the actual story progression is just wandering around and collecting shit until you don't need to anymore.
 The mission and quest design in Frontiers is like 80% fetch quest and it gets really repetitive by the final island.
 I'll talk more about the DLC campaign, The Final Horizon, in a bit, but I just want to say that it has a very similar issue where most of what you do as Knuckles, Amy, and Tails is collecting memories and running to a dedicated point.
 If you're not actively going for 100% and trying to collect anything anyway, the simple process of progressing the story just feels really weak and dull.

 The story itself isn't much to write home about either, to be honest.
 Even my first time playing it, I found myself skipping a lot of the cutscenes.
 I respect what Ian Flynn was trying to do here, offer a more dialogue-focused and character-driven story that righted the wrongs of previous games and in some areas, he succeeded.
 Sage was a great antagonist with a strong character arc, and every one of Sonic's friends got a few great character moments that helped them shine, with Knuckles in particular being a massive highlight for me.
 His banter with Sonic, the return to exploring his past, I honestly think I like Knuckles a lot more because of his depiction in Frontiers.
 However, the issue is primarily in the execution.
 So many of the cutscenes are just characters standing around and talking, the camerawork is static and the character animations are stiff and lacking in expression.
 And while there is a fair share of character moments, a lot of the story is composed of really dull exposition outlining the lore of the Starfall Islands.
-If you find this lore interesting, I'm happy for you, but the static delivery left it feel really dry to me.
+If you find this lore interesting, I'm happy for you, but the static delivery left it feeling really dry to me.

 As for the gameplay, Sonic Frontiers is a bit of an interesting case.
 I actually have really mixed feelings on the movement in Frontiers, at least in the Open Zone areas.
 With this game, Sonic Team tried to combine the fast-paced boost gameplay with a wider range of movement befitting a large open world and I feel they mostly pulled this off fairly well.
 Simply dashing through these large landscapes can feel really exhilirating and satisfying, and I even kinda like messing around with the trick system.
-I've seen some complain about how easy it is to trip off a rock, but I do think there's a bit of fun expression when it comes to adapt to shifts in the terrain.
+I've seen some complain about how easy it is to trip off a rock, but I do think there's a bit of fun expression when it comes to adapting to shifts in the terrain.
 When the environment is tailored around you moving fast and you're given a lot of space to breath, I think Frontiers' controls can be pretty fun to mess around with.

 However, where Frontiers' gameplay starts to falter is in the platforming.
 Sonic's jump arc is pretty wide and loose, so it's surprisingly hard to properly land a jump, even with the vast amount of moves at your disposal like a double jump.
 The movement in this game just can't handle precision and while the base game is easy enough that this rarely becomes an issue, it's a real problem come the DLC.
 I'm also not a fan of how the game just lets you tweak most of Sonic's stats to tailor the movement how you want.
 In theory, having so much freedom in customizing player movement is a good thing, but I don't want to spend minutes tinkering around in the options menu just to have Sonic control just as I like it.
 It displays a huge lack of confidence on Sonic Team's part, as if they gave up on trying to refine Sonic movement themselves and just said "Here, figure it out yourself".
 No other 3D platformer I've played has this issue, I'm not giving Sonic slack here.